Healing starts here

 We offer affordable groups and classes per week for men, women, and partners who are in our sexual/relationship/multiple addiction-aversion recovery program.

 Weekly Men's Sexual/Relationship Recovery Groups: Offered Mondays, Tuesdays and Thursdays for men in Phase 1-2 of our sexual recovery program for sex/porn/love/relationship/multiple addiction issues.
-These are research based process groups based on Carnes' Task-Based Model.
+These are evidence based therapy groups that use Carnes' proven Task-Based Model for sexual recovery.
 They explore mens cycle of addiction, core beliefs and thinking errors, sexual and relationship boundaries, emotional regulation techniques, healthy interventions and more.

 Bi-Weekly Female Partner Groups: Offered every other Thursday each month for women who've experienced intimate betrayal by their partners or loved ones.
 These are structured process groups.
 We offer male partner groups upon request.
 In January, this group will be weekly!